sirisian/ecmascript-types/decoratorreplacement.md

 **Solves:** the first failure.
 Free at runtime, and composes with a string protocol without changing it.

-**Costs:** discipline — forget once and you capture.
+**Costs:** discipline â€” forget once and you capture.
 Nothing for referential transparency.

 #### (c) Token streams with spans